eglaubauf/Maya_CopyToFarm/README.md

 - Only copy newer files
 - Copy all Files
 - Open New File in one Step (also sets the Workspace to this new Location)
-- Copy Files from any Location to new Project Directory (Rebuilds FolderStructure Below the new Project Location)
+- Copy Files from the current Project to new Project Directory (Rebuilds FolderStructure Below the new Project Location)
 - works with Maya 2019 and newer (2018 and older possibly as well but untested)
 - OS-Exceptions are handled
 - Windows only (at the Moment)